Columbia River Bridge (Wenatchee, Washington)

-The Columbia River Bridge at Wenatchee, Washington, also known as the Old Wenatchee Bridge, was built by the Washington Bridge Company in 1908, primarily as a means to carry irrigation water pipelines across the Columbia River.
+The Columbia River Bridge at Wenatchee, Washington, also known as the Old Wenatchee Bridge and W.T.
+Clark Pipeline Bridge was built by the Washington Bridge Company in 1908, primarily as a means to carry irrigation water pipelines across the Columbia River.
 It was the first road bridge over the Columbia south of Canada.
 The bridge is a pin-connected cantilever truss, 1600 ft long, with one 200 ft Pratt truss between two 160 ft cantilever arms, with 240 ft side arms and a 60 ft girder span.
 The bridge was purchased by the Washington highway department for $182,000 for highway use.
 As originally built, the bridge carried a 20.5 ft wide timber roadway, with additional ability to carry a street railway.
 However, the east approach to the bridge was built at a 6% grade, limiting its potential.

 The bridge was replaced in 1950 by the Senator George Sellar Bridge.
 The next year the Wenatchee Reclamation District bought the bridge for $1.00, moving the pipes from outside the truss to within.
 The bridge was opened to foot traffic.
 In 2007 concerns were raised about the bridge's ability to sustain foot traffic.
 Repairs were made in 2010.

 The bridge currently carries pedestrian and bicycle traffic as part of the Apple Capital Recreation Loop Trail.
 It was placed on the National Register of Historic Places on July 16, 1982.
+The bridge was renamed for irrigation canal builder William T. Clark in 2023.